LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 However, on high-resolution and detail-oriented benchmarks (V*-Bench, HR 4K, and HR 8K), the module provides substantial gains.
 When processing complex scenes, base models often fail to capture small target objects.
 By incorporating our module, LLaVA-v1.5 improves by 6.78\% on V*-Bench and 4.75\% on HR 8K.
 The impact is even more pronounced for Qwen2.5-VL, which achieves a 9.96\% boost on V*-Bench and a 6.14\% increase on HR 4K.

 These consistent improvements across different model architectures demonstrate the core advantage of the proposed module.
-By explicitly using semantic intent to guide visual attention, the module effectively isolates and extracts the exact query-relevant regions.
-This mechanism prevents background noise from interfering with the reasoning process, proving crucial for accurately localizing fine-grained details in complex, high-resolution scenes.
+By explicitly using the queried target to guide visual attention, the module isolates task-relevant regions more accurately.
+This mechanism prevents background noise from interfering with the reasoning process and is crucial for fine-grained localization in complex, high-resolution scenes.